You are welcome to my Tupperware Review. Can you make money with Tupperware? Is Tupperware legit, or a scam pyramid scheme?

 Though, Tupperware is already cleared of being a pyramid scheme.

-But as soon as any members start building his or her team, you will consciously be focusing efforts on recruiting and more recruiting.
+But as soon as any members start building or their team, you will consciously be focusing efforts on recruiting and more recruiting.

 And don’t forget that you will still earn a commission from the sale made by your referral.